ictvoip/ictvoip-docs/docs/source/index.rst

    This project is under active development.
    Supported WHMCS versions include 8.12+ and WHMCS v9.
-   Supported PHP versions include 8.1+
+   Supported PHP versions include 8.1+ (see :doc:`/reference/php` for full PHP requirements).

 🎬 Watch the Introduction Video
 ------------------------------